A Step-By-Step Guide to Completing the Most Dreaded Part of Your Medical School Applications

 Why choose no more than three experiences total?

-- How you felt during them
+- Mention how you felt during the experience

-- What you accomplished and learned
+- Describe what you accomplished and learned

 Below are two examples–one routine and one compelling–to demonstrate how to achieve this.